galaxyproject/galaxy-hub/content/events/2023-10-egd/egd/index.md

 ## Tentative Agenda

-We are still open for spontaneous additional talks - whatever you like to present, discuss, proudly present - take it to the community!
+We are still open for spontaneous additional talks - whatever you like to demonstrate, discuss, proudly present - take it to the community!

 ### Wednesday, October 4